-A biogas power plant in the Alsace vineyard?
+A biogas plant for the Alsace vineyard?

-Valued electricity, marks the vineyard could represent a turnover of € 3 M (million) if the electricity feed-in tariff was 10 cents.
-Recall that goes to 15 17 € cents / kWh in Baden-Württemberg, a country where almost 500 biogas plants are in operation.
-If electricity was sold in Germany, the marks so would yield more than € 4 million.
-The same amount of pomace, in 3% potential alcohol, valued alcohol distillery represents 2,8 M € of turnover if all were marketed to ONIVINS, taking account of European aid (€ 187 / hl) and € 1,2 million in revenue in the alcohol market (84 € / hl).
+Valued in electricity, the marcs of the vineyard could represent a turnover of 3 M € (millions of euros) if the feed-in tariff of the electricity was 10 cents.
+Recall that it ranges from 15 to 17 cents / kWh in Baden-Württemberg, a country where 500 biogas plants are in operation.
+If the electricity was sold in Germany, the marks would therefore bring in more than 4 M €.
+The same quantity of brandy, at 3% of potential alcohol, valued as distillery alcohol represents 2,8 € million of turnover if everything was marketed at the Onivins, taking into account European aid (187 € / hl), and 1,2 € million turnover on the alcohol market (84 € / hl).

 The transformation into electricity of the wine-making effluents would be all the more a good industrial project for the vineyard that it could help to unload the purification plants whose sludge could also be fermented.
 It should be noted that many farmers want to take advantage of the need to upgrade their effluent collection facilities to build biogas plants.
 They are waiting for the promises of the state to be made about the feed-in tariff and to comply with European directives.